v-nleaver/Hololens/hololens/hololens-release-notes.md

 | 19041                  | [Windows Holographic, version 20H2](hololens-release-notes-2004.md#windows-holographic-version-20h2) <br> [Windows Holographic, version 2004](hololens-release-notes-2004.md#windows-holographic-version-2004) | Nov 2020 <br> May 2020    | 19041.1128 <br> 19041.1103  |
 | 18362                  | [Windows Holographic, version 1903](hololens-release-notes-1903.md#windows-holographic-version-1903---november-2019-update)   | Nov 2019     | 18362.1039   |

-> [!NOTE]
+#### UK PSTI Conformity

-> For UK Customers: For purposes of conformance with the UK Product Security and Telecommunications Infrastructure (PSTI) Act, the minimum security update period for HoloLens 2 is December 31, 2027 (for units purchased until December 2024).
+For purposes of conformance with the UK Product Security and Telecommunications Infrastructure (PSTI) Act, the minimum security update period for HoloLens 2 is December 31, 2027 (for units purchased until December 2024).
 For units purchased after December 2024, the support period will be 3 years from date of purchase.

 ### How to find out which operating system version is on HoloLens?